nguyenkevins/StockBot/README.md

 ## Potential Feature
-Our team main focus is to prioritize simplicity as much as possible using Discord commands.
+Our team's main focus is to prioritize simplicity and organization as much as possible using Discord commands.
 - Buy/Sell stocks
 - Display basic info about a stock
 - Look at specific info about a stock